Taʻū: Geography

 The island is the eroded remnant of a hotspot shield volcano with a caldera complex or collapse feature (Liu Bench) on the south face.
 The summit of the island, called Lata Mountain, is at an elevation of 931 m, making it the highest point in American Samoa.
 The last known volcanic eruption in the Manuʻa Islands was in 1866, on the mid-ocean ridge that extends west-northwest towards nearby Ofu-Olosega.

 The largest airport in the Manuʻa Islands is on the northeast corner of Taʻū at Fitiʻuta.
 There is also a private airport.
 A boat harbor is located at Faleāsao at the northwestern corner of the island.
 A roadway along the north coast connects all of the several inhabited villages between Taʻū on the west and Fitiʻuta.

 All of the southeastern half of Taʻū—including all of the rainforest on top of Lata Mountain and within the caldera—the southern shoreline, and associated coral reefs are part of the National Park of American Samoa.
 The park includes the ancient, sacred site of Saua, considered to be the birthplace of the Polynesian people.

 Administratively, the island is divided into three counties: Faleāsao County, Fitiʻuta County, and Taʻū County.
 Along with the Ofu and Olosega Islands, Taʻū Island comprises the Manuʻa District of American Samoa.
 The land area of Taʻū Island is 44.31 km2 and it had a population of 873 persons as of the 2000 census and of 790 persons in the 2010 census.

 In 2000, a subsea volcano 30 mi from Taʻū Island was discovered by scientists.
 Rockne Volcano has formed an undersea mountain which is 14000 ft tall.
 Its peak is 18000 ft below the ocean surface.

+In the southeastern part of the island are the 450-meter high Laufuti Falls waterfall.
+It is located a few kilometers southwest of Saua.

+National Park

+The Taʻū unit of the American Samoa National Park spans approximately 2,025 hectares (over 5,000 acres) and constitutes the largest section of the park.
+It contains predominantly unaltered coastal, lowland, montane, and cloud rain forests.
+On the island's southern shore, Laufuti Falls descends more than 300 meters (1,000 feet) toward the ocean.